 - White label marketing automation software.
 Did you know that good marketing automation software, such as Hubspot or Marketo, will cost a medium-sized business at least $15,000 annually?
 And that is if you skimp for their entry packages and don’t have a very large audience size you want to email.
-In next week’s post, I’ll be showing you a white label, open source, practically free marketing automation tool you can setup for your clients.
+In the other post, I show you a white label, open-source, practically free marketing automation tool you can set up for your clients.

 - White label conversion rate optimization software.
 Paying attention to the speed of a website, and optimizing forms and other website elements, is something businesses are generally concerned with.
-I’ll be covering a white label ready tool that will help you offer conversion rate optimization without building it yourself.
+In the other post, I cover a white label ready tool that will help you offer conversion rate optimization without building it yourself.

-- And I’ll cover five other white label solutions…
+- And I’ve covered five other white label solutions as well…

 - Partner With ClearVoice to Get Managed Content Creation for Your Clients